kartikeypohani97/anywhrChallenge/README.md

 3. To remove a hexagon, I first erased it from my cluster (set) and then did a customised DFS search to find whether all the hexagons are connected.
 If they are not I just simply add that hexagon back to our cluster.
 To travel from one hexagon to other in my case means to find the coordinate of the neighbor ( O(1) time comp ) and do search of these coordinates on my set (6logN cause there can be 6 neighbors), therefore the total time complexity for this action is O(NlogN).

 You can use my program interactively.
 I have attached sample input file and output file for the test cases provided in the problem document.
 My output matches with the expected output as per my calculations.

+I have written my solution in c++ and i think with some more effort i can write this in java and python too.
+I opted c++ as I am most comfortable with it.
+I think I may need more than 1 day to write the frontend part of the code as I have comparitively much less experience in that area.